The Time Machine (2002 film): Plot

-In 1899, Dr. Alexander Hartdegen is an inventor teaching at Columbia University in New York City.
-Unlike his friend David Philby, Alexander would rather do pure research than work in the world of business.
+In 1899, Dr. Alexander Hartdegen is an inventor teaching at Columbia University in New York.
+Unlike his friend David Philby, Alex would rather do pure research than work in the business world.
 After a mugger kills his fiancée Emma, he devotes himself to building a time machine that will allow him to travel back in time to save her.
-When he completes the machine four years later, he travels back to 1899 and prevents her murder, only to see her killed again when a horseless carriage frightens the horses of a horse-drawn vehicle.
+After completing the machine in 1903, he travels back to 1899 and prevents her murder, only to see her killed again when a carriage frightens the horses of another vehicle.

-Alexander realizes that any attempt to save Emma will result in her death through other circumstances.
-He travels to 2030 to discover whether science has been able to solve his question of how to change the past.
-At the New York Public Library, a holographic librarian called Vox 114 insists time travel to the past is impossible.
-Alexander travels to 2037, when the accidental destruction of the Moon by lunar colonists has begun rendering the Earth virtually uninhabitable.
-While restarting the time machine to avoid debris, he is knocked unconscious and travels forward to the date 16 July 802701 before reawakening.
+Alex realizes that any attempt to save Emma will result in her death through other circumstances.
+He travels to 2030 to discover whether science has discovered how to change the past.
+At the New York Public Library, holographic librarian Vox 114 insists time travel to the past is impossible.
+Alex travels to 2037 when the accidental destruction of the Moon by lunar colonists has begun rendering the Earth virtually uninhabitable.
+While restarting the machine, he is knocked unconscious by debris and travels forward 800,000 years to 16 July 802,701 before reawakening.

-The human race has reverted to a primitive lifestyle and the Earth has healed.
+The Earth has healed, and the human race has reverted to a Stone Age-like primitive lifestyle.
 Some survivors, called "Eloi", live on the sides of cliffs of what was once Manhattan.
-Alexander is nursed back to health by a virtuous young woman named Mara, one of the few Eloi who speak English.
-He observes the broken moon and realises that maybe his teachings led to this future.
-One night, Alexander and Mara's younger brother, Kalen, dream of a frightening, jagged-toothed face and a creature calling their name.
-Alexander informs Mara of the dream and she tells him they all have that dream, and she notices that his watch is missing.
-The next day, the Eloi are attacked and Mara is dragged underground by ape-like monsters.
-The creatures are called "Morlocks" and they hunt the Eloi for food.
-In order to rescue Mara, Kalen leads Alexander to Vox 114, which is still functional after 800,000 years.
+Alex is nursed back to health by a woman named Mara, one of the few Eloi who speaks English.
+He observes the broken moon and realizes that maybe his teachings led to this future, just like Philby said.
+The same night, Alex and Mara's younger brother, Kalen, dream of a jagged-toothed face and a creature calling their name.
+Alex informs Mara of the dream, and she tells him they all have that dream.
+She then notices that his watch is missing.
+The next day, the Eloi are attacked by ape-like creatures called "Morlocks" who hunt them, and Mara is dragged underground along with several other Eloi.
+To rescue Mara, Kalen leads Alex to Vox 114, which is still functional after 800,000 years.